status-im/specs/status-spec.md

 >
 > Authors: Adam Babik <adam@status.im>, Dean Eigenmann <dean@status.im>, Oskar Thorén <oskar@status.im> (alphabetical order)

+## Abstract

+In this specification, we describe how to write a Status client for communicating with other Status clients.

+We present a reference implementation of the protocol <sup>1</sup> that is used in a command line client <sup>2</sup> and a mobile app <sup>3</sup>.

+This document consists of two parts.
+The first outlines the specifications that have to be implemented in order to be a full Status client.
+The second gives a design rationale and answers some common questions.

 ## Table of Contents

 - [Abstract](#abstract)